India's Classrooms: AI For Every Teacher

-The narrative around Artificial Intelligence in education often veers between two extremes: utopian promises of personalized learning for every child, or dystopian fears of job displacement and a soulless, automated pedagogy.
-Both miss the quiet revolution unfolding in India.
-Here, AI isn't seen as a replacement for the human touch, but as an amplification tool, a force multiplier for dedicated educators grappling with large class sizes and diverse learning needs.
+Discussions around Artificial Intelligence in education often swing between exaggerated promises of individualized learning and anxieties about job loss or impersonal teaching.
+Both extremes miss what's actually happening in India.
+Here, AI isn't seen as a substitute for human connection, but as a powerful tool, strengthening the efforts of dedicated educators who manage large classes and diverse learning needs.

 Rethinking the Teacher's Role